Research facilities

 The Motion Capture Laboratory at UTD will allow for the quantified study of anticipatory models and hypotheses such as non-locality, mirror neurons, attractors, among others.

-The front end for MoCa is in the antÉ Graduate Laboratory.
-In addition to providing data processing and editing capabilities for MoCa, it will allow for software development in the area of anticipatory computing, anticipatory engineering, and anticipation-based design.
+The front end for MoCap is in the antÉ Graduate Laboratory.
+In addition to providing data processing and editing capabilities for MoCap, it will allow for software development in the area of anticipatory computing, anticipatory engineering, and anticipation-based design.

 Current Research Directions

-Interview with Mihai Nadin conducted by Ubiquity, the ACM on-line magazine.
+Read the interview with Mihai Nadin conducted by Ubiquity, the ACM online magazine.

 Anticipation and Creativity